MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/document-ingestion.md

 ---

-title: Ingest and vectorize document files
+title: Ingest and vectorize document files in Azure Cosmos DB
 description: Learn how to ingest document files into Azure Cosmos DB for NoSQL
 author: jcodella
 ms.service: azure-cosmos-db